-The past tense of the verb lead is led, not lead.
+The past tense of lead is led, not lead.
 One reason for the confusion might be that the infinitive and past tense forms of a similar verb, read, are spelled the same way: read.
 But with lead, that’s not how things are.

 - Led is the correct way to spell the past tense of lead.